Cultural & Justice Programming

 Restorative Justice Program

-DNDA's Restorative Justice Program is produced a partnership with Seattle Public Schools' Interagency Academy.
-This program brings arts education and Indigenous methods of restorative justice, such as peacemaking circles, into the classroom in order to restore relationships between students, teachers and families, improve the educational climate and transform the criminal justice system.
+DNDA's Restorative Justice Program is produced in partnership with Seattle Public Schools' Interagency Academy.
+This program brings arts education and Indigenous methods of restorative justice, such as peacemaking circles, into the classroom in order to restore relationships between students, teachers and families, improve the educational climate for all involved.

 Let's Talk Tace Series 2018